 In Alaska, the Republican Senate primary won’t be held until August 26, and New Hampshire has one of the last primaries of the season on September 9.

 While most of the commentary regarding the glorious ousting of Eric Cantor has centered around strategy, voter’s motives and positions the candidates held, not enough credit has been given to Dave Brat’s bold exposure of Cantor’s weaknesses.
 If you have time to watch this May 28 Dave Brat press conference on immigration, you will see the kind of fighter we all long for in the Republican Party.
-Can you imagine what would have happened if Mitt Romney had shown this kind of courage and fortitude against Obama in 2012?
+Can you imagine what would have happened if Mitt Romney had shown this kind of courage against Obama in 2012?

 The Watercooler is always an open thread.